Sports in Toronto: Toronto's association with the colour blue

 As various leagues expanded into the city the tradition of using blue in team identity continued including the Huskies of the NBA (1947), WHA's Toros (1973), baseball's Blue Jays (1977), the NASL Blizzard (1978), the Rock of the NLL (1999), and rugby's Arrows (2019).

-When the Toronto Raptors joined the NBA in 1995, the original owners were given a six-month window to reap 100 percent of merchandise profits sold in their region to help cover the cost of the franchise.
+When the Toronto Raptors joined the NBA in 1995, the original owners were given a six-month window to reap 100 per cent of merchandise profits sold in their region to help cover the cost of the franchise.
 To maximize those initial sales the choice was made to break with Toronto traditions and adopt a name and colour that would appeal to kids between the ages of six and ten with a focus on becoming an international brand.
-After a name the team contest narrowed the list down to ten names, the name Raptors with a base colour of purple was chosen after inspiration of the eight-year old son of owner John Bitove.
+After a name the team contest narrowed the list down to ten names, the name Raptors with a base colour of purple was chosen after inspiration of the eight-year-old son of owner John Bitove.
 In 2006, the Raptors re-branded with red as their new base colour to market themselves beyond Toronto as "Canada's Team" with their national colour as the only Canadian NBA team after the Vancouver Grizzlies relocated to Memphis, Tennessee in 2001.

 In 2007 Toronto FC joined Major League Soccer and also chose to distance itself from Toronto traditions by adopting red as its primary colour to reflect its status as the only Canadian team in the league.
 This status only lasted four seasons until their future rivals Vancouver Whitecaps FC (2011) and the Montreal Impact (2012) joined the league, ironically both in blue uniforms.